mikegagnon/zbg-doc/doc/main.md

 In a flood attack, the attacker consumes a *massive* amount of victim resources by flooding the victim with a large *volume* of resource requests.

+For a low-density attack to be effective, the attacker must generate a large volume of requests, which can be accomplished using an army of attack computers (such as a botnet).

 ~density
 ## Density